DECODEproject/whitepaper/decode_applications.md

-## Scenario - Participatory Democracy through Petitions
+## Example - Participatory Democracy through Petitions

 In this example a City Authority would like to allow Citizens to participate more directly in decision making.
 One way to do this is to provide support for Citizens to support proposed initiatives through signing a petition.
 This example of course can be generalised to any context in which a group of people wish to create a petition and is closely related to an example where participants vote between choices, either as a Poll or a vote.